FullyFerret/electronic_store/README.md

 ## Seeding product data

-1) Make a POST request to `/api/products` for each product below (using Postman or another tool) to populate database with products and their associated categories:
+1) Make POST requests to `/api/products` for each of the products below (using Postman or another tool).
+This will populate your database with products and their associated categories:

 ```
 {